 - Episode 3, to some extent: Viral launches a volley of missiles at the Gurren Lagann and the battle music immediately goes silent, even though the GL is barely damaged (it was a distraction for Viral to get lost).

 - Episode 8 subverted this: Kamina is caught by Thymilph's spear and screams his head off.
 Cue the sad music and his teammates going Mass "Oh, Crap!"... until he turns out to be alive.
 For another five minutes.

-- A more comic example is found the uncensored version of Episode 6, when Simon and Kamina are trying to peak at the girls.
-Simon ends up launched up far enough to see over the wall, starting up a piece of triumphant music used several times throughout the early part of the series... until he falls about three second later.
+- A more comic example is found in the uncensored version of Episode 6, when Simon and Kamina are trying to peek at the girls.
+Simon ends up launched up far enough to see over the wall, starting up a piece of triumphant music used several times throughout the early part of the series... until he falls about three seconds later, cutting the music off.

 - One Piece does this a few times, particularly with Usopp.

 - Digimon plays this trope for laughs whenever the titular characters try to digivolve while hungry.

 - One notable serious example is in episode 26 of the first series, during Vamdemon's (Myotismon) first confrontation of the Digi-Destined.
 All of the Digi-Destined's Digimon attack Vamdemon as "Brave Heart" plays.
 This music abruptly stops when Ikkakumon's Harpoon attack hits Vamdemon and creates an explosion, seemingly taking him out, only for Vamdemon to jump out of the cloud of dust and saying "Do you think you've won?", before proceeding to beat up the Digi-Destined's Digimon.